 This method of pricing requires you to price each room individually based on how long it takes to clean that room.
 A kitchen will take longer to clean than a bathroom.
 So, if you charge $100.00 for the kitchen and $50.00 for the bathroom, your average comes to $75.00 per room.

 As stated earlier, the national average for house cleaning rates per hour ranges from $25 to $50.
-Your rate should be based upon where you live and what similar businesses are charging.
+Your rate should be based on where you live and what similar businesses are charging.

 Do not price your services too low to get more clients.
 Base your rates on what it will cost you to get the job done, and leave enough room for a profit.
 While there is some room to wiggle with an hourly rate, you should remember that your profit could decrease as you become more experienced and clean houses faster.